bnarum/NHHBeamerTemplate/README.md

 ### Overleaf

-Download the repo and place it in a folder of the Overleaf project.
+Download the repo and place it in the root folder of the Overleaf project.
 Add the theme by `\usepackage{NHHBeamerTemplate/beamerthemenhh}` (this does the same as `\usetheme{nhh}` if the theme files had been in the TeX search path).